lsampaioweb/vault-chromium-extension/docs/vault/vault.md

 ### Vault Configurations

-To enable the extension to interact with Vault, specific policies need to be created.
-These policies grant permissions for the extension to list, read, create, update, and delete secrets securely.
+To enable this browser extension to interact with Vault, you need to have a running and properly configured Vault instance.

+If you don’t have a Vault instance set up yet, you can quickly get started by using our [Vault](https://github.com/lsampaioweb/vault-docker) project.
+This repository provides an easy way to run a Vault container with all the necessary configurations.

 ### Vault Configuration